5 Best Free Screen Mirroring Apps for iPhone/Android/PC/TV

 AirDroid Cast Screen Mirroring

-AirDroid Cast is a versatile, free app for screen mirroring designed for seamless cross-device compatibility, supporting Android, iOS, Windows, and smart TVs.
-Its standout feature is two-way audio, enabling real-time communication during casting—ideal for presentations, remote collaboration, or gaming.
+If you prefer a free app for screen mirroring, besides the free trial of our top pick - DeskIn, you can also try AirDroid Cast.
+This app offers a free version for individuals with standout features.
+It is a versatile app that supports Android, iOS, Windows, and smart TVs.
+The most standout feature is two-way audio, enabling real-time communication during casting—ideal for presentations, remote collaboration, or gaming.
 The web version and same-Wi-Fi free trial eliminate setup hassles, while high-quality mirroring with minimal latency ensures smooth visuals.
 It's particularly recommended for Mac users exploring how to screen share on Mac during Zoom calls, professionals needing reliable app demos, or users seeking effortless device control via PC.

 Despite its strengths, AirDroid Cast faces occasional lag or audio-video sync issues on older devices or weak networks.
 A few users note a slight learning curve for interface navigation and intermittent pop-up ads for upgrades.
 However, its user-friendly design, fullscreen/rotation flexibility, and consistent performance solidify it as a choice for casual users alike.